arc53/DocsGPT/README.md

 </div>

+### 📣🎅❄️ Special Seasonal 🎄🌟 Reward 🎁☃️ for Contributions.
+Starting from 25th December for the next 3 weeks, contribute a meaningful PR and earn a special holopin!
+This is an amazing opportunity not only to hone your skills but also to make memorable contributions.

 ### Production Support / Help for Companies:

 We're eager to provide personalized assistance when deploying your DocsGPT to a live environment.